 As with all camping gear, you really do get what you pay for.
 Kings gear is not premium by any stretch of the imagination, and is more suited to those who are going camping on a budget and need some entry level gear.

 The upside of this is that the Kings gear is available at entry level prices.
-As I mention later in this review, their units are about a third of the price of the likes of Engel and Dometic.
+As I mention later in this review, their units are about half of the price of the likes of Engel and Dometic.

-Sure, the Kings warranty is shorter and the quality isn’t the same as those premium brands, but for many people, it’s a fair tradeoff when you consider the affordable prices.
+Sure, the Kings build quality isn’t the same as those premium brands, but for many people, it’s a fair tradeoff when you consider the affordable prices.

 As I mentioned earlier, a number of people have said that their unit has trouble reaching the temperatures that they set.
 For some users, the fridge starts off working fine, but ends up drifting to a few degrees above where they set it.